farhiongit/words2number/README.md

 It converts correctly any syntactically correct number.

-But it should be noticed that it would also convert uncorrect wording for numbers (folowwing implementation defined specific rules).
+But it should be noticed that it would also convert uncorrect wording for numbers (following implementation defined specific rules).

 Have fun and just let me know of any irrelevant results.